Major Retailers Support FAS Proposal to Limit Markups on Home Appliances and Electronics

-The Federal Antimonopoly Service of Russia (FAS) has approached major retail chains such as DNS, M.Video, and Citilink with a proposal to voluntarily limit prices on popular models of household appliances and electronics.
-According to the agency, such measures could positively impact the market by preventing significant price increases on in-demand goods.
+The Federal Antimonopoly Service of Russia (FAS) has approached major retail chains such as DNS, "M.Video," and "Citilink" with a proposal to voluntarily limit prices on popular models of home appliances and electronics.
+According to the agency, such measures could positively impact the market, preventing significant price increases on in-demand goods.

-The FAS recalled that in 2023, retail chains had already undertaken similar obligations, which helped to keep prices for household appliances and electronics at an acceptable level.
-As a result of these actions, it was possible to improve the availability of important goods for consumers.
+The FAS recalled that in 2023, retail chains had already undertaken similar obligations, which helped keep prices for home appliances and electronics at an acceptable level.
+As a result of such actions, it was possible to improve the availability of important goods for consumers.

 The Antimonopoly Service also emphasized the importance of a responsible approach to pricing and the need to prevent unjustified price increases.

-DNS, M.Video, and Citilink supported the FAS initiative to limit prices and markups on household appliances and electronics.
-The press service of M.Video reported that a list of goods, the prices of which will remain fixed for a month—from the end of August to the end of September—will be prepared in the near future.
+DNS, "M.Video," and "Citilink" supported the FAS initiative to limit prices and markups on home appliances and electronics.
+The press service of "M.Video" reported that a list of goods, the prices of which will remain fixed for a month—from the end of August to the end of September—will be prepared in the near future.

 Electronics sellers fear losses due to the need to pre-install RuStore